We receive advertising revenue from some partners.

 SimpliSafe has been in business since 2006.
 It offers customers the popular, DIY installation that is very convenient for homeowners that work a lot or have trouble being home for appointments.

-The company’s goal is to offer its customers no-contract home alarm systems that are affordable and wireless as well.
+The company’s goal is to offer its customers no-contract home security systems that are affordable and wireless as well.
 Installation is very easy for the homeowner and is a great option for those who rent their homes or apartments due to the non-intrusive installation process.

 Monitoring packages start at a surprisingly low $14.99 per month and go up depending on the kind of plan you are interested in.
 They have a package to fit every budget.
 They even offer month-to-month monitoring plans and don’t require the customer to sign up for any type of long term contract.
 Although there are some equipment costs, customers can try the alarm system package of their choice for 60 days and get a refund if they are not happy.
 They also offer a three year warranty on their equipment which is low compared to other companies.